Service brief · Chapter I · Incorporation

 The first 30 days after MCA approval

-The Certificate of Incorporation (Form 16) is issued, and the LLP becomes a body corporate from that date.
-Three things follow in the first month, all bundled into the standard engagement.
+The Certificate of Incorporation is issued and the LLP becomes a registered legal entity from that date.
+Three things follow in the first month — all part of the incorporation engagement.

-• Form 3 — LLP Agreement filed (mandatory within 30 days)
+• LLP Agreement filed (mandatory within 30 days)

 • Bank account opened